AlexdeMendoza/ZF-D3A_manuscript/README.md

 # ZF-D3A

-Files and code used for de Mendoza, A., Nguyen, T., Ford, E. et al. "Limited repressive capacity of promoter DNA methylation revealed through epigenome manipulation".
+Files and code used for de Mendoza, A., Nguyen, T., Ford, E. et al. "Large-scale manipulation of promoter DNA methylation reveals context-specific transcriptional responses and stability
+".
+Genome Biology, 2022.

 **Code**